Mikhail Pashnin: Playing career

 As a free agent from Salavat, Pashnin again moved to sign a two-year contract with Metallurg Magnitogorsk on 7 May 2020.

 Upon completion of his contract with Magnitogorsk, Pashnin signed a two-year contract with his fifth KHL club, SKA Saint Petersburg, on 9 May 2022.

+In December 2024, Pashnin signed a one-year deal with Neftekhimik Nizhnekamsk of the KHL.